felipearosr/RAG-LlamaIndex/README.md

 3. **Reranker, Query Transformations, and Response Synthesis**: Further enhancements incorporate the Cohere reranker for semantic document reordering, multi-step query transformations for detailed query processing, and response synthesis methods for generating more accurate and comprehensive answers.

+4. **Evaluation - Generation - Optimization:** This stage involves the systematic generation and evaluation of the RAG in the following metrics; correctness, relevancy, faithfulness and context similarity.

+5. **Intent Detection Agent:** Integration of an agent for effective user intent detection, streamlining the query process and enabling more efficient and precise information retrieval by redirecting queries to a more compact and cost-efficient language model.

 ## Key Features and Improvements:

 - **Real-time Interaction**: Implements streaming to deliver answers swiftly, enhancing user experience.